Gram-Schmidt - Building Perpendicular Bases From Anything You're Given

 Solving Least Squares via QR

 The QR algorithm for eigenvalues.
-The iteration $A_0 = A$, then $A_{k+1} = R_k Q_k$ (swap the order after factoring $A_k = Q_k R_k$) converges to a triangular (or quasi-triangular) matrix whose diagonal entries are the eigenvalues.
-This is not the same as applying QR decomposition once - it is a sequence of similarity transformations $A_{k+1} = Q_k^T A_k Q_k$, each of which preserves eigenvalues.
-With shifts and deflation, the QR algorithm runs in $O(n^3)$ per eigenvalue and is the standard method for dense eigenvalue problems.
+The iteration $A_0 = A$, then $A_{k+1} = R_k Q_k$ (swap the order after factoring $A_k = Q_k R_k$) converges to a triangular matrix whose diagonal entries are the eigenvalues.
+Each step is a similarity transformation $A_{k+1} = Q_k^T A_k Q_k$, which preserves eigenvalues.
+With shifts and deflation, the QR algorithm runs in $O(n^3)$ and is the standard method for dense eigenvalue problems.

 Read Next: